john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 The problem was that when we're talking, voice is sent out with various frequencies in which contains it's own enery level at the same time.
 Thing can go wrong if all frequency energies are close, that is, no "solo frequency" is given.
 My system was almost 100% accurate because the ton generation service only sent out "single" frequency voice.
 At first, the game was designed to use high pitch voice for attack, low pitch voice for jump.
 Now, what would you do if the publish date is close?
 Just abandon the pitch recognition.
 One friend reminded me of touch control, the plan B I've thought of in very early stage of design time but totally forgot it afterward.
 The input control was changed from "high pitch voice for attack, low pitch voice for jump" to "voice for attack, touch input for jump".
 Did I resolve the problem?
 Absolutely no, I took another path, avoided the problem, and preserved the "voice control" characteristic of the game at the same time.
 Sometimes thing just go wrong.
 In real situation, never afraid of letting go, pick the second best solution.
-Alwyas knowing what's the most important goal.
+Alwyas knowing which the most important goal is.
 And the last words: Pushes yourself one step further when you feel desperate, there's always another way.
-Sounds easy, hard to apply and keep in mind.
+Sounds easy, hard to implement and keep in mind.

 Implementation process goes here:
 1. Background design